Connecticut Route 2

 Route 2 is a 58.03 mi state highway in Hartford and New London counties in Connecticut.
-It is a primary state route, with a limited-access freeway section connecting Hartford to Norwich and following surface roads to Stonington.
-The entire freeway section of Route 2 is also known as the Veterans of Foreign Wars Memorial Highway.
+It is a primary state route, with a freeway section connecting Hartford to Norwich and following surface roads to Stonington.
+The entire freeway section of Route 2 west of Route 169 is also known as the Veterans of Foreign Wars Memorial Highway Though it is labelled an east-west highway (as denoted by its even number), it follows a northwest-southeast route, with large sections of the highway running north-south throughout its duration.